Super Star Wars: the Empire Strikes Back

 Super Empire Strikes Back is slavishly devoted to its source material.
 Where the first game deviated at points to make a more well-rounded game this follows the film’s plot to a tee.
 You begin on Hoth as the rebels fight a losing battle against the Empire.
 Luke then travels to Dagobah to train with Yoda in the force before traveling to Cloud City on Bespin for the finale.
 There are still a few side adventures but they add to the game.
 Since the game follows the movie you can no longer freely choose characters for each level.
 But the game does a great job making each more distinct.

 There are numerous changes for each character, some subtle and others major.
 Luke has his lightsaber from the start in addition to a blaster.
 Unfortunately his blaster starts off at the weakest level.
 Han and Chewie by default start at blaster level two.
 All characters can double jump which is a god send for platforming.
 Han performs a defensive roll rather than sliding like Luke and has an infinite supply of grenades.
-Chewbacca isn’t left out as he can perform an invincible spinning clothesline.
+Chewbacca is not left out as he can perform an invincible spinning clothesline.
 Luke has the most growth once he earns his force powers however.
 Some of these abilities are too powerful, like invisibility and healing.
 Even though there is a separate force meter it replenishes at a decent clip.

 Aside from its mechanical changes there are other gameplay changes as well.
 There is no time limit thankfully as it served little purpose.
 Power-ups are not as frequent and hearts restore less health.
 This has a massive effect on the game’s difficulty which I’ll get to shortly.
 Even though the challenge is higher there are passwords to save progress.
 This was the biggest oversight of Super Star Wars and much needed here as Super Empire Strikes Back is almost twice as long.